Frasco

-Frasco is a former municipality in the district of Locarno in the canton of Ticino in Switzerland.
+Frasco is a village and former municipality in the district of Locarno in the canton of Ticino in Switzerland.
 On 17 October 2020 the former municipalities of Vogorno, Sonogno, Corippo, Brione (Verzasca) and Frasco merged to form the new municipality of Verzasca.

 History

 Frasco is first mentioned in 1235 as Felasco.
 During the Middle Ages, Frasco was part of the greater Vicinanza of Verzasca.
 In 1395, it and Sonogno formed a single political municipality, which existed until 1843.
 The village church of St. Bernhard was probably built in the 14th century.
 The present church dates from 1868 to 1869 and stands on the foundations of the old building.
 In 1518 Frasco and Sonogno separated from the parish of Vogorno and formed their own parish, which lasted until it divided again in 1734.
 For centuries, the inhabitants lived on agriculture and alpine seasonal migrations with livestock.
 Starting in 1870, the Val d'Efra, a vein of white marble, was exploited for limestone quarries.
 In 2000, the agricultural sector was the only sector providing jobs in Frasco, while about two-thirds of the workers were commuters.
 In the hamlet of Piede della Motta, there are frescoes from the 15th century.
 All of the old settlement areas of the municipality are now protected as historical buildings.
 More recently, however, many houses have been built in the municipality.